Yolien/Projects/README.md

-# SQL-Nanodegree
+# Projects
-Here are the projects I completed as part of the SQL Nanodegree on Udacity
+Here are several of the projects I completed as part of the SQL & Business Analytics Nanodegree on Udacity